-Bakersfield, California - Reds and Gold's are steady and the sizing is still average.
-Premium and Bakers reds and gold's remain limited.
+Bakersfield, California - Reds and Gold's are steady and the sizing is heavier to the A's.
+Premiums and bakers remain limited in both colors.
 White supplies are short and that market is higher on all sizes.
 Western Washington - the markets for Reds and Gold's are steady along with the sizing.
 Whites are higher due to light supplies.
 The Washington reds and whites continue to peak on A-size while the golds are more evenly split between A & B's.
 North Dakota - the red market is steady on all sizes and they are still heavier to size-A while B's are limited.
 Gold's are steady on all sizes.